 Until there is a single, unified definition for SMEs, any company taking out business insurance would be best advised to talk to insurers who specialise in safeguarding small and medium businesses.
 This will help business owners fell confident that they have understood the subtleties involved, and that they have got the best deal for their company.

 What is an SME?
 (A rough definition.)

 As a general rule, small and medium enterprises can be defined as follows:

 Medium: 50-250 employees.
 Under €50 million turnover

-However, this is a very general rules and many insurers do not agree on which criteria defines business size.
-For some it is solely about turnover, for others it is employee headcount, and for others still the key issue is whether the company is owner run and not a part of a larger company group.
+However, this is a very general rule.
+Many insurers do not agree on which criteria should be used to define business size.
+Some insurers focus exclusively on a company’s turnover, whilst others place the most emphasis on its employee headcount.
+For some insurers, the key issue is whether the company is owner-run, or whether it’s a subsidiary branch of a larger company group.

-This means that a direct comparison of business insurance quote is quiet often impossible.
-Always ensure you choose the correct category when taking out your business insurance and update your policy if your company changes size.
+As insurance providers draw on this diverse pool of criteria in forming an assessment of a business, it is not always possible to directly compare a selection of business insurance quotes.
+We’ll leave you with a tip that holds true, whatever the nature of your business: choose the correct levels of cover when taking out your business insurance and make sure you update your policy if your company changes size.
 This will keep your business covered at an appropriate level.